-There are four matters scheduled for a vote:
+There are five matters scheduled for a vote:

-- 1. To elect Gordon G. Pratt and Laurel J. Krzeminski as Class C members of our Board of Directors, each to serve for a three-year term; - 2.
+- 1. To elect Joshua S. Horowitz and Linda G. Alvarado as Class A members of our Board of Directors, each to serve for a three-year term; - 2.
 To approve an amendment to the Limbach Holdings, Inc. Amended and Restated Omnibus Incentive Plan; - 3.
-To hold a non-binding advisory vote on the compensation of our named executive officers; and, - 4.
-To ratify the appointment of Crowe LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+To hold a non-binding advisory vote on the compensation of our named executive officers; - 4.
+To ratify the appointment of Crowe LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 5.
+To approve an amendment to the Limbach Holdings, Inc. Certificate of Incorporation to allow for exculpation of officers.